-- The main purpose of payroll is to record an employee's salary entitlement in writing, which then provides proof of wages or salary and shows the employee the individual components of his or her net wage/salary. - Employee must be paid at least once a month. - Employer must provide a payslip. - Employer is obliged by law to report the withdrawn social contributions until the 5th last bank day (August 25th, 2023) of each month and must pay them until the 3rd last bank day of the current month (August 28th, 2023). - The withdrawn source tax must be reported and paid until the 10th of the following month (e.g., August 2023 latest the 11th of September 2023).
+- The main purpose of payroll is to record an employee's salary entitlement in writing, which then provides proof of wages or salary and shows the employee the individual components of his or her net wage/salary. - Employee must be paid at least once a month. - Employer must provide a payslip. - Employer is obliged by law to report the withdrawn social contributions until the 5th last bank day of each month and must pay them until the 3rd last bank day of the current month. - The withdrawn source tax must be reported and paid until the 10th of the following month.